 The relationship between you and KMS Partners is the key to a successful sale.
 Your home and needs are unique.
 We custom design a Marketing Plan to sell your property that meets your goals and alleviates all concerns.
 KMS Partners.com was created by us to give all sellers the very best internet exposure possible.
-In addition, our listings are featured on social media (facebook and instagram) and included on leading websites, including Realtor.com, ColdwellBankerMoves.com, Yahoo.com, Zillow.com, Trulia.com, NYTimes.com and Coldwell Banker’s Global websites, as examples.
+In addition, our listings are featured on social media (facebook and instagram) and included on leading websites through the reach of Compass.
+In addition to Compass.com, your listing is automatically syndicated to over 800 partner websites for maximum digital coverage, including Realtor.com, Zillow.com, Trulia.com, NYTimes.com, Wall Street Journal, Homesnap.com, HomesandLand.com and key digital real estate destinations on every continent.

 Step 3: A buyer presents an offer

 Typically the offer is presented by the Buyer’s Agent.
 When the offer is presented, KMS Partners will advise and help you to obtain the best possible price and terms.
 Having buyers pre-approved and qualified is of the utmost importance in negotiating a successful sale.
 We will represent your interests and develop a clear and binding transaction.